SvDvorak/MicroTactics/Assets/Libraries/README.md

 Entitas - The Entity Component System for C# and Unity
 ======================================================

-Entitas is a super fast Entity Component System specifically made for C# and Unity.
+Entitas is a super fast Entity Component System (ECS) specifically made for C# and Unity.
 Internal caching and blazing fast component access makes it second to none.
 Several design decisions were made to work optimal in a garbage collected environment and to go easy on the garbage collector.
 Entitas comes with an optional code generator which radically reduces the amount of code you have to write and [makes your code read like well written prose.][clean-coders]

 [![Download Entitas.zip][download-entitas-shield]][entitas-zip]
 ### **[» Wiki, Roadmap, Overview and example projects][wiki]**
+### **[» Community: Games and Examples #madeWithEntitas][wiki-games-and-examples]**

 Watch the talk from Unite Europe 2015